2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 be ignored until a corresponding `register` request is accepted by the server.
 The only exceptions to the JSON-RPC protocol are as follows:

-- Bulk requests are not currently supported
+- Batch requests are not currently supported
 - JSON _must_ be sent in compacted form because line feed characters (ASCII 10) are prohibited within RPC items